Random stable laminations of the disk: The continuous setting: Construction of the stable lamination

 We follow the presentation of \cite{Duquesne} and refer to \cite {Bertoin} for the proof of the results recalled in this subsection.
 The underlying probability space will be denoted by $(\Omega, \mathcal{F}, \P)$.
-Let $X$ be a process with paths in $\D(\R_+, \R)$, the space of right-continuous with left limits (càdlàg) real-valued functions, endowed with the Skorokhod topology.
-We refer the reader to \cite[chap.
-3]{Bill} and \cite[chap.
-VI]{Shir} for background concerning the Skorokhod topology.
-We denote by $(\F_t)_{t \geq 0}$ the canonical filtration of $X$ augmented with the $\P$-negligible sets.
-We assume that $X$ is a strictly stable spectrally positive Lévy process of index $\theta$ normalized so that for every $\lambda>0$:
+Let $X$ be a process with paths in $\D(\R_+, \R)$, the space of right-continuous with left limits (c\`{a}dl\`{a}g) real-valued functions, endowed with the Skorokhod topology.
+We refer the reader to \cite{Bill}, Chapter 3 and \cite{Shir}, Chapter VI, for background concerning the Skorokhod topology.
+We denote by $(\F_t)_{t \geq0}$ the canonical filtration of $X$ augmented with the $\P$-negligible sets.
+We assume that $X$ is a strictly stable spectrally positive L\'{e}vy process of index $\theta$ normalized so that for every $\lambda>0$,

-In the following, by \emph{$ \theta$-stable Lévy process} we will always mean such a Lévy process.
+In the following, by the \emph{$ \theta$-stable L\'{e}vy process} we will always mean such a L\'{e}vy process.
 In particular, for $\theta=2$ the process $X$ is $\sqrt{2}$ times the standard Brownian motion on the line.
-Recall that $X$ enjoys the following scaling property: For every $c>0$, the process $(c^{-1/\theta} X_{ct}, t \geq 0$) has the same law as $X$.
-Also recall that when $1 < \theta < 2$, the Lévy measure $\pi$ of $X$ is:
+Recall that $X$ enjoys the following scaling property: For every $c>0$, the process $(c^{-1/\theta} X_{ct}, t \geq0$) has the same law as $X$.
+Also recall that when $1 < \theta< 2$, the L\'{e}vy measure $\pi$ of $X$ is

 For $s> 0$, we set $\Delta X_s= X_s-X_{s-}$.
 The following notation will be useful: for $0 \leq s<t$,

 Notice that the process $I$ is continuous since $X$ has no negative jumps.